scipr-lab/libsnark/README.md

 - GMP for certain bit-integer arithmetic
 - libprocps for reporting memory usage
 - [libff](https://github.com/scipr-lab/libff) for finite fields and elliptic curves
-- [libfqfft](https://github.com/scipr-lab/libfqfft) for fast interpolation/evaluation on varying domains
+- [libfqfft](https://github.com/scipr-lab/libfqfft) for fast polynomial evaluation and interpolation in various finite domains
 - third-party libraries via git submodules (included)

 So far we have tested these only on Linux, though we have been able to make the